microsoft/StudentsAtBuild/README.md

 ## What is Microsoft Build?
-Microsoft's professional developer conference where, you guessed it, professional developers come to confer!...By that we mean where developers come to learn about how Microsoft can better support their unique developer journey.
+Microsoft's professional developer conference where, you guessed it, professional developers come to confer!
+By that we mean where developers come to learn about how Microsoft can better support their unique developer journey.
 There are technical sessions, opportunities to meet and talk with experts, and the chance to discover and grow a technical community.